MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-configuration-aspnet-core/includes/4-implement-feature-management.md

 1. Refresh the browser tab displaying the `/features` endpoint.
 Notice the value of the *coupons* feature's `enabled` property is now `false`.

 1. After a few seconds, test the configuration change as follows:
     1. In the browser tab containing the *WebSPA* app, refresh the page.
-Log out and back in, if needed.
+Sign out and back in, if needed.
     1. Select the shopping bag icon.
     1. Select the **:::no-loc text="CHECKOUT":::** button.
     1. Notice the discount coupon elements are no longer present.